jianyu-li/yet-another-media-player/README.md

 always_collapsed: true
 expand_on_search: true
 ```

+### Transfer Queue

+The card can surface a **Transfer Queue** menu option for Music Assistant players.
+When the active entity supports queue transfers, selecting *Transfer Queue* opens a list of compatible targets and the queue moves instantly to the chosen player.
+The option only appears when a Music Assistant entity with a queue is selected.

 ### Custom Actions
 You can also set mdi icons in the custom actions.
 This helps differentiate between music related actions and tv related actions.